lerooze/journey-docs/docs/source/domain/ifdat/categories/income.rst

     Reference date.
 For further details see :doc:`../../../generic`.

 FREQUENCY (FRQNCY)
-    Reference period.
+    Reference period applicable for flow measures.
 For further details see :doc:`../../../generic`.

 MEASURES
 ~~~~~~~~